Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - sign or fulfil a contract between the data controller and a third party acting in the data subject’s interest; or

-Third parties Do any specific requirements apply to data owners where personal data is transferred to a third party for processing?
-The transfer of data from a data controller to a subcontractor for processing must be contractually arranged and set the same security and confidentiality obligations for the receiver as for the data controller itself.
-The EU General Data Protection Regulation should also create many possibilities for the subcontractor to inherit most – if not all – of the data controller’s obligations, should its role exceed that of a simple performer for the data controller.
+The transfer of data from a data controller to a processor for data processing must be contractually arranged and set the same security and confidentiality obligations for the processor as for the data controller itself.
+The new General Data Protection Regulation has enhanced the obligations imposed on processors, which are now similar to those for the controller.

 Penalties and compensation

-The Criminal Code also lists a number of offences for non-compliance with or violation of data protection legislation, the gravest of which can lead to a five-year prison term and a €300,000 fine for individuals (the fine is five times higher for legal entities).
-These penalties are issued by national crime authorities.
+Further, the Criminal Code also lists a number of offences for non-compliance with or violation of data protection legislation.
+Some types of infringement may lead to a five-year prison term and a €300,000 fine for individuals (the fine is five times higher for legal entities).
+These penalties are issued by the criminal courts and not by an administrative body such as the CNIL.

-What are the other significant regulatory considerations regarding cybersecurity in your jurisdiction (including any international standards that have been adopted)?
-Many guidelines and best practices regarding cybersecurity have been issued by various organisations – including the national authority for data control (CNIL) – and may be used as a reference in litigation relating to data breaches.
+Many guidelines and best practices regarding cybersecurity have been issued by various organisations – including the Commission National Informatique et Liberté (CNIL) (the French data protection authority) and the French National Agency on Cybersecurity – and may be used as a reference in litigation relating to data breaches.

-Which cyber activities are criminalised in your jurisdiction?
-Aside from the violation of automated data processing systems, numerous cyber activities are criminalised, including internet protocol spoofing, identity theft and ‘happy slapping’ (ie, physical assaults filmed on mobile devices and online dissemination of such footage).
+Aside from the violation of automated data processing systems, numerous cyber activities are criminalised, including internet protocol spoofing, identity theft, hacking, child soliciting or any act inciting terrorism.

-Which authorities are responsible for enforcing cybersecurity rules?
-Cybersecurity rules are enforced by both the CNIL and national authorities.
+Cybersecurity rules are enforced by both the CNIL and other national authorities.

 Such insurance is common only for companies that are likely to be subject to cyberattacks or whose business is directly dependent on data security.

-Penalties are issued by the national criminal jurisdictions.
+Penalties are issued by the domestic criminal jurisdictions.